TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/Migration/Index.rst

             * use_opensearch

 everything went well.
 They can be ignored since these files are usually files that not need to be converted.
-You now can safely delete :file:`Settings.cfg`.
+You can now delete :file:`Settings.cfg`.
+If you ever should need it again it is still in the git history.
 Also delete file :file:`genindex.rst` in your Documentation directory.

 Try out the rendering locally